-Express Companies Decide They Will Not
+Express Companies Decide They Will Not Bear Their Share of the War Burden.

-Bear Their Share of the War Burden.
-NEW YORK, July 2 .- For a number of press companies with headquarters in this city have been discussing the effect of the war revenue tax upon their business.
-It is stated that the comenue that it would be impossible for tax, plus the express charges.
+NEW YORK, July 2.-For a number of days the officials of the various express companies with headquarters in this city have been discussing the cffect of the war revenue tax upon their business.
+It is stated that the companies have decided that the payment of the tax by them would take so large a proportion of their entire net revenue that it would be impossible for tax, plus the express charges.